Arjun-G-Ravi/AI-Notes/04_NLP/00_NLP Pipeline.md

 1. `Heuristic model`
    - Rule based
    - good with small data
+   - Can be difficult to come up with rules
 2. `ML based model`
    - With a moderately large dataset
 3. `Deep learning based model`